Sailing: Effect on apparent wind

-As the iceboat sails further from the wind, the apparent wind increases slightly and the boat speed is highest on the broad reach.
+As the iceboat sails further from the wind, the apparent wind increases slightly, and the boat speed is highest on the broad reach.
 The sail is sheeted in for all three points of sail.

 The speed of sailboats through the water is limited by the resistance that results from hull drag in the water.
 Ice boats typically have the least resistance to forward motion of any sailing craft.
 Consequently, a sailboat experiences a wider range of apparent wind angles than does an ice boat, whose speed is typically great enough to have the apparent wind coming from a few degrees to one side of its course, necessitating sailing with the sail sheeted in for most points of sail.
 On conventional sailboats, the sails are set to create lift for those points of sail where it's possible to align the leading edge of the sail with the apparent wind.

-For a sailboat, point of sail affects lateral force significantly.
-The higher the boat points to the wind under sail, the stronger the lateral force, which requires resistance from a keel or other underwater foils, including daggerboard, centerboard, skeg and rudder.
-Lateral force also induces heeling in a sailboat, which requires resistance by weight of ballast from the crew or the boat itself and by the shape of the boat, especially with a catamaran.
+For a sailboat, the point of sail affects the lateral force significantly.
+The higher the boat points to the wind under sail, the stronger the lateral force, which requires resistance from a keel or other underwater foils, including daggerboard, centerboard, skeg, and rudder.
+Lateral force also induces heeling in a sailboat, which is resisted by the weight of ballast from the crew or the boat itself, and by the boat's shape, especially on a catamaran.
 As the boat points off the wind, lateral force and the forces required to resist it become less important.

-On ice boats, lateral forces are countered by the lateral resistance of the blades on ice and their distance apart, which generally prevents heeling.
+On ice boats, lateral forces are countered by the lateral resistance of the blades on the ice and by their spacing, which generally prevents heeling.